notEthan/jsi/README.md

 ## Validation

 JSI implements all required features, and many optional features, for validation according to supported JSON Schema specifications.
 To validate instances, see methods {JSI::Base#jsi_validate}, {JSI::Base#jsi_valid?}, {JSI::Schema#instance_validate}, {JSI::Schema#instance_valid?}.

-The following optional features are not completely supported:

-- The `format` keyword does not perform any validation.
-- Regular expressions are interpreted by Ruby's Regexp class, whereas JSON Schema recommends interpreting these as ECMA 262 regular expressions.
-Certain expressions behave differently, particularly `^` and `$`.
-- Keywords `contentMediaType` and `contentEncoding` do not perform validation.

 ## Meta-Schemas